-From the Desk of the Pastor!
+From the Pastor!

 On behalf of Saint Olaf’s parishioners and staff, I welcome you home!
 A parish is many things to many people, but first and foremost it is our spiritual home, our family of faith in which we journey together with Jesus Christ and one another.
 St. Olaf’s is a vibrant, active community on the north side of Eau Claire that has a long tradition of being a close knit family of faith and service!

 Often when we look for a new home, we are rather particular about what we are looking for.
 Just as families do careful research to see if a particular house will become their home, so, too, do people take great care when exploring whether or not a particular Church will be their spiritual home.
 In that spirit, my first question to ask you is this: What type of home are you looking for?

 When I think of St. Olaf Parish, whether it be as it’s Pastor or my past experience from “outside looking in” as Chaplain of Regis Middle and High Schools, certain phrases stand out in my mind that define the parish:

 Vibrant Liturgies: Though it is true that the Mass has the same structure regardless of what Catholic Church you attend, how that structure is expressed through song, communal participation, proclamation of God’s Word, homilies from the Priest or Deacon, and the overall ethos of the Parish can vary widely.

 St. Olaf Parish prides itself on vibrant liturgies with well prepared music.
 My first weeks at St. Olaf Parish left me with the thought “This parish likes to sing and respond!”
 Therefore, if you are looking for a more vibrant, participatory, and communal feel to how the Mass is celebrated, St. Olaf Parish may be a very good fit for you.